Bug report #1807

 For example, if I have various layers, some enabled, some not, and I have them collapsed so that I don't see their classifications visible in the "layers" window, then I save and immediately exit.
 When going back in and opening the project, most of the "newer" layers will have their classification expanded again in the "layers" window.

 That probably doesn't make much sense, so I'll attach some screenshots highlighting this particular problem.

-#1 Updated by kumba - almost 11 years ago
+#1 Updated by kumba - about 11 years ago

 layerbug1 shows the state of the layer window upon saving.
 As you can see, the folder group "wv-county2000" has all of its sub-layers collapsed.